Common Cold & Flu Brew

 Breathing exercises are good to strengthen our defensive Qi (Wei Qi) which is mainly formed by the lung Qi and the nourishment from our digestion.
-The herb Huang Qi (Astragalus), is also very helpful in boosting the immune system.
-There are many beautiful formulas that resolve chronic sinus and post nasal drip issues as well as reduce phlegm buildup for illnesses like bronchitis or cystic fibrosis.
+The herb Huang Qi (Astragalus) has been used traditionally to boost the immune system.
+There are many beautiful formulas used in Traditional Chinese Medicine so please inquire with Bayside Chinese Medicine as to how we may help you.

 Dressing warmly is very important as the temperature drops.
 We are much more susceptible to colds and influenza when there are sudden big temperature changes (like autumn and spring) as our bodies struggle to adapt to this.
 In cold weather our Qi is closer to our internal organs so that they are kept warm and nourished by our blood which becomes thicker.
 In hot weather our blood thins and our Qi moves to the surface to allow for cooling by sweating; so the pores are open.
 Open pores can allow for easier penetration by external pathogens (viruses, bacteria etc).
 It is therefore considered a risk if you have open pores from sweating and are outside in a cold wind to “catching a cold”.

 Chinese medicine practitioners are now able to write a letter for your employer if you require time away from work to recover.